tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

               ) ;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bare in mind that folding an unfolded atom, and viceversa, are syntax errors (see rules in [@sec:concrete-syntax]).
+Bear in mind that folding an unfolded atom, and viceversa, are syntax errors (see rules in [@sec:concrete-syntax]).

 ## Binding {#sec:binding}